Abdelrabo00/Allp.py/README.md

 Important: Use this tool only for legal and authorized actions.

-Prerequisite: You must install the [arts] module  in order to run this tool correctly.
+Prerequisite: You must install the [art] module  in order to run this tool correctly.
+[pip install art]

+Note: This tool is not "cross-platform" it is designed specifically for Linux.

 This tool includes the following utilities: